Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

 and

 respectively, where $\mu$ and $\nu$ can be $x$, $y$ or $z$.
-Note that index (1) in $J^{(1)}_{ij}$, $\vec{D}^{(1)}_{ij}$ and $\mathcal{A}^{1}_{ij}$ refers to the fact that these parameters are derived from \textit{one}-site spin rotation \footnote{We also note that in Eq. (\ref{1st-bilinear}) we avoid to consider the case of $i=j$ that would correspond to a local, one-site, anisotropy that is not included in the bilinear spin model}.
-Comparing Eq. (\ref{1st-bilinear}) to Eq.~\eqref{1stHamT} shows that a local mapping can be made with the Heisenberg exchange parameter $J_{ij}=J^{(1)}_{ij}$, the DM vector $\vec{D}_{ij}=\vec{D}^{(1}_{ij}$ and the symmetric anisotropic interaction tensor $\mathcal{A}_{ij}=\mathcal{A}^{1}_{ij}$, around the magnetic order of the reference state.
+Note that the index (1) in $J^{(1)}_{ij}$, $\vec{D}^{(1)}_{ij}$ and $\mathbb{A}^{(1)}_{ij}$ refers to the fact that these parameters are derived from \textit{one}-site spin rotation.
+We also note that the prefactor 2 in the second line in Eq. \ref{1st-bilinear} arises for the same reason as why the one-site term enters twice in Eq.~\eqref{Omtwo}.
+The second term in Eq. \ref{1st-bilinear} is given by the formula

+which may play roles for the magnetic anisotropy \cite{PhysRevB.52.13419} or the longitudinal exchange couplings \cite{PhysRevB.72.104437}, i.e., we have arrived at a more general model, beyond what is usually considered in bilinear spin models, as~Eq.~\eqref{1stHamT}.
+However, in the collinear--non-relativistic limit, this term can be shown to be cancelled by a similar local term in the second order interaction \cite{liechtenstein1987local}, which we will come back to in Subsection~\ref{seccomp}.
+Nevertheless, considering the intersite terms in the second line in Eq. (\ref{1st-bilinear}), a local mapping can always be made with the Heisenberg exchange parameter $J_{ij}=J^{(1)}_{ij}$, the DM vector $\vec{D}_{ij}=\vec{D}^{(1}_{ij}$ and the symmetric anisotropic interaction tensor $\mathbb{A}_{ij}=\mathbb{A}^{(1)}_{ij}$, around the magnetic order of the reference state.